-(1) FOAs and Award Agreements:
+(1) NOFOs and Award Agreements:

-GOs must include the required cost sharing requirement and information in any FOA for research and development, demonstration, and commercial application programs and activities.
+GOs must include the appropriate cost sharing requirement provision and information in any NOFO for research and development, demonstration, and commercial application programs and activities.

-GOs must incorporate the cost sharing requirement and the agreed upon cost share amount (dollar or percentage) in all grant, cooperative agreement, and technology investment agreement awards for research and development, demonstration, and commercial application programs and activities.
+GOs must incorporate the cost sharing requirement and the agreed upon cost share amount (dollar or percentage) in all grant and cooperative agreement awards for research and development, demonstration, and commercial application programs and activities.
+The GO must ensure the pre- or post-award files contain any Cost Share reduction or elimination determinations.